 Programs to load the data into SAS, SPSS, or Stata, are available on the HCUP User Support Web site (HCUP-US).
-These steps are used to download and run the load programs:
+To download and run the load programs, follow these steps:

-- 1) Go to the NRD Database Documentation page on HCUP-US at http://www.hcup-us.ahrq.qov/db/nation/nrd/nrddbdocumentation.jsp. - 2) Go to the "Load Programs" section on this page. - 3) Click on "SAS Load Programs", "SPSS Load Programs", or "Stata Load Programs" to go to the corresponding Load Programs page. - 4) Select and download the load programs.
-They are specific to the data year.
-For example, the load program for the 2013 NRD Core file is linked to "Core File" under "2013 NRD".
-Save the load programs into the same directory as the NRD CSV files on the computer. - 5) Edit and run the load programs as appropriate for the environment, to load and save the analysis files.
-For example, add directory paths for the input and output files as needed.
+- 1) Go to the NRD Database Documentation page on HCUP-US at www.hcup-us.ahrq.gov/db/nation/nrd/nrddbdocumentation.jsp. - 2) Go to the "File Specifications and Load Programs" section on this page. - 3) Click on "Nationwide SAS Load Programs", "Nationwide SPSS Load Programs", or "Nationwide Stata Load Programs" to go to the corresponding Load Programs page. - Select the data year and the database ("NRD") from the drop down lists on this page.
+Or you may select "NRD Load All Years" to obtain a zipped file with all load programs for multiple years at once. - 5) Select and save the load programs you need.
+The load programs are specific to the data year and data-related file.
+For example, the load program for the 2014 NRD Core file is found under the link "SAS NRD 2014 Core File" in the list generated by selecting "2014" and "NRD."
+Save the load programs into the same directory as the NRD CSV files on your computer. - 6) Edit and run the load programs as appropriate for your computing environment to create the analysis files.
+For example, modify the directory paths to point to the location of your input and output files.